|

 Steller Sea Lion (Eumetopias jubatus) - Office of Protected Resources - NOAA Fisheries

-North Pacific Ocean rim from northern Hokkaiddo, Japan through the Kuril Islands and Okhotsk Sea, Aleutian Islands and central Bering Sea, southern coast of Alaska and south to California.
-The ... was 5.4%).
-Since the 1970s, the most significant drop in numbers occurred in the eastern Aleutian Islands and the western Gulf of Alaska.
-The extent of this decline led NMFS to list the ...
+Ocean rim from northern Hokkaiddo, Japan through the Kuril Islands and Okhotsk Sea, Aleutian Islands and central Bering Sea, southern coast of Alaska ... reside in the central and western Gulf of Alaska, Aleutian Islands, as well as those that inhabit the coastal waters and ... the most significant drop in numbers occurred in the eastern Aleutian Islands and the western Gulf of Alaska.
+The extent of this ...

 www.nmfs.noaa.gov